Skip to main content

 While waiting for the conversion to hydrogen, Veronique Treuheit, Kolja Backsmann, and their colleagues are developing the holistic control technology needed to make sure that energy generated in-house is used to the greatest extent possible in the factory system.
 The control concept also includes mapping the energy supply system in a digital twin.
 Kolja Backsmann explains the idea behind this.
 “Bosch can use this virtual depiction to supply operators not just with the fuel cell units, but also the associated range of services.
 When maintenance work is required, the Bosch engineers know in advance which parts of the system they need to focus on and can bring the necessary replacement parts with them,” he says.
 The digital twin also makes it much simpler to monitor energy production and consumption.

-Climate-neutral energy systems for the future
+Energy systems for the future

 Salzgitter was chosen as the pilot location for the Factory Transformation project because the Hydrogen Campus provides key infrastructure elements.
-The aim is to base the plant’s energy supply on several sources to ensure climate-neutral, energy-efficient operation.
+The aim is to base the plant’s energy supply on several sources to ensure low-emission, energy-efficient operation.
 “Our photovoltaic installation already produces surplus energy that can be stored in the form of hydrogen and converted back into electricity by the SOFC technology,” reports Veronique Treuheit.

 Bosch installed a 25,000 square meter photovoltaic system with an output of 2.7 megawatts at the Salzgitter plant in 2021 and expanded this by a further two megawatts in 2022.
 The next technological step will be the installation of an electrolyzer to convert the surplus energy from the photovoltaic system into hydrogen which will then be stored in a tank that is also being planned.
-“Once the electrolyzer has been installed, we can also supply this green hydrogen to other partners on the campus,” adds Kolja Backsmann.
+“Once the electrolyzer has been installed, we can also supply this renewably produced green hydrogen to other partners on the campus,” adds Kolja Backsmann.
 What’s more, there are plans to switch over some elements of the intralogistics systems between the Bosch plants to hydrogen-powered vehicles.
-“The hydrogen technology we are developing is a future-proof energy source that has the further advantage of being climate-neutral.
+“The hydrogen technology we are developing is a future-proof energy source that has the further advantage of being low-emission.
 Trying out the SOFC technology at a Bosch plant to get it ready for customer applications is a great opportunity for us here in Salzgitter,” sums up Veronique Treuheit.

 The decentralized supply of electricity and heat from hydrogen will be a key part of the energy transition.
 Surplus electricity from photovoltaic installations and wind turbines can be converted into hydrogen using electrolysis at numerous locations and fed into the gas grid.
 When less renewable energy is available, this hydrogen can then be converted back in fuel cells and the electricity that is generated can be fed back into the power grid.
 Looking even further ahead, there are plans and ideas for producing hydrogen directly in offshore wind turbines using electrolysis and transporting this to consumers in pipelines.